Jmathews17/Jenna-blog/src/content/pages/about.md

 ![Dandelion](/assets/aleksandr-ledogorov-g-jjy-yv_da-unsplash.jpg "Dandelion")

-But I decided I didn't want to live a life of grueling academia only to work an unfulfilling job the rest of my life.
-I have long struggled with life under the suffocating cloud of depression-and I still do-but I want life to be an adventure!
+But I decided I didn't want to only live a life of grueling academia only to work an unfulfilling job the rest of my life.
+I have long struggled with life under the suffocating cloud of depression-and I still do-but I want life to be an adventure, even in the midst of my life as a university student.

 I want to fall in love with life again, and I realized that part of that love is in the fascination I have about so much of the world.
 So here's a collection of random thoughts, musings, and experiences I've had along the way.